SimVascular/svZeroDSolver-Archived/README.md

 # This repository has been archived and is no longer maintained.
-It has been replaced by a new 0D solver with the same name in the SimVascular repository.
+It has been replaced by a new 0D solver with the same name.

 ## About svZeroDSolver